aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions-tasks/README.md

 });
 ```

-By setting `resultReuseConfiguration` property, you can reuse the query results.
+By setting `resultReuseConfigurationMaxAge` property, you can reuse the query results.

 ```ts
 const startQueryExecutionJob = new tasks.AthenaStartQueryExecution(this, 'Start Athena Query', {